Citizenship Test Independent Study Resources

 Canal Alliance Citizenship Classes

-Canal Alliance offers 10-week Citizenship Classes throughout the year to prepare individuals for the Citizenship Exam and the United States Customs & Immigration Services (USCIS) interview process.
-Citizenship classes are offered in the evenings and are taught in English.
+Canal Alliance offers free online Citizenship Classes throughout the year to prepare individuals for the Exam and the United States Customs & Immigration Services (USCIS) interview process.
+For more information about our Citizenship classes, click here.

 - Novato Adult School (ESL classes only)